DestroyedClone/RiskOfBulletstorm/README.md

 ## Special Items

-[White] Armor: Blocks one hit of damage if it dealt more than 25% health or would have killed you, then gets destroyed.
+[White] Armor: Blocks one hit of damage if it dealt more than 25% health or would have killed you, then gets destroyed after firing a blank.

+[unimplemented] [Boss] Old Crest : Identical to Armor, takes priority.
+Using it on a specific interactable will do something...

 [White] Blank: Press a key to activate, destroying all projectiles, stunning and knocking nearby enemies back.
 Consumed on use.